Rajpratik71/volatility-wiki/Installation.md

           * callbacks
           * impscan
           * the disassemble command in volshell, linux_volshell, and mac_volshell
- * [Yara](http://code.google.com/p/yara-project/) - A malware identification and classification tool
+ * [Yara](https://plusvic.github.io/yara/) - A malware identification and classification tool
       * Dependent plugins
           * yarascan, linux_yarascan, mac_yarascan
-      * Note: get yara from the project's main website, do not install it with pip (see Issue #446)
+      * Note: get yara from the project's main website, do not install it with pip.
  * [PyCrypto](https://www.dlitz.net/software/pycrypto/) - The Python Cryptography Toolkit
       * Dependent plugins
           * lsadump